 My mobility has suffered due to superficial siderosis, and it was getting me down not being able to walk or get about.
 I was using a wheelchair to get about (which I still use for long distances), but since attending neuro-physiotherapy, I’ve managed to improve and can stay on my feet a bit longer.
 The biggest issue is that when my head gets dizzy, I need to sit down or rest; hence why I keep the wheelchair nearby.
 The virtual treadmill at the rehab centre has been incredible in helping me to get going and has been an enormous boost to my confidence and mental health.

 British Sign Language

 Now that I’m totally deaf due to superficial siderosis, I’ve taken it upon myself to learn British Sign Language (BSL).
 It’s been quite challenging to have lessons via Zoom because of the pandemic, but it’s a great asset for communicating with my family.
-However, I find it hard sometimes, when I have a It is challenging to pinpoint the exact cause of Superficial...
+However, I find it hard sometimes, when I have a Overview It is challenging to pinpoint the exact cause of su...
 More; for example, it can be quite disabling and limit my movement for using sign language.
 As hard as it is though, I believe it was an excellent choice to learn, and it’s also giving me something to do and keeping my mind active.

 Welsh Government Cross Party Neurology Meeting

 In January 2020, I met with my local Government Minister to discuss my experiences with superficial siderosis.
 He told me about the Welsh Government Cross Party Neurological Alliance.
 Following this, I made some enquiries and contacted the group’s chair, who kindly invited me to take part in the next meeting.